British Chihuahua Club Rescue Association

 for instance some dogs love the hustle and bustle of a family, whilst others prefer a

-sounding home is contacted and a home-check is carried out by a member of the Club,
+suitable-sounding home is contacted and a home-check is carried out by a member of the Club

-living in the vicinity and, if all is satisfactory, the dog is received and an adoption
+living in the vicinity.
+If all is satisfactory, the dog is received and an adoption

-form to be completed in duplicate, one copy for the new adoptive owner and one for the
+form is completed in duplicate, one copy for the new adoptive owner and one for the

 Rescue File.
 In some cases, where there is nobody available to do a home check